-To help students connect with each other and myself regarding class topics, materials and the writing assignment, we will have in-class/small group sessions on Fridays (specified in the course schedule below).
-During these sessions (11 possible ones), we will work together in small groups while masked.
-Given the pandemic, I want to provide a chance for flexibility so I will drop the lowest four assessment grades.
+To help students connect with each other and myself regarding class topics, materials and the writing assignment, we will have in-class/small group sessions (specified in the course schedule below).
+During these sessions (11 possible ones), we will work together in small groups.
+Given the on-going pandemic, I want to provide a chance for flexibility so I will drop the lowest four assessment grades.
 In other words, only seven assessments count towards your final grade.
-These assessments count towards 10% of our final grade.
+These assessments count towards 10% of your final grade.